medicalinformatics/SecureEpilinker/README.md

 # Mainzelliste SecureEpiLinker (MainSEL)
 Privacy-Preserving Record Linkage using Secure Multi-Party Computation and the EpiLink algorithm.
 This is the repository of the ABY sMCP Node: SecureEpilinker.
+The SEL extended Mainzelliste is available at https://github.com/medicalinformatics/MainzellisteSEL.

 ## Getting Started